Hello friends!! Let me tell you!…my master bath was in great need of a bathroom light fixture makeover.

 Painting the Light Fixture

 I did not want to deal with taking the light fixture off the wall and all of the electrical blah blah blah it would entail.
-I talked to Beverly (my personal DIY consultant and sister in sawdust) and she said “I spray painted mine while on the wall” Hmmm.
+I talked to my sister Beverly (my personal DIY consultant and sister in sawdust) and she said “I spray painted mine while on the wall” Hmmm.
 OK.
 Sooooooo, I tried it.

 Disclaimer: My bathroom has plenty of ventilation (2 windows).
 I also wore a mask and ran a fan while I was painting.
 It is also a good idea to turn off the breaker (I totally forgot to do this).
 Removing the fixture and spray painting outside is the best option if it doesn’t intimidate you.